 - Loss of confidence, or intense worries or fears that get in the way of day-to-day life

 - Change in appetite – starting to eat too much or a lot less than usual

 - No longer enjoying activities that were once interested in

 - Falling out with friends and sometimes starting to fight or hurt others’ feelings

 - Attempts at self-harm or mentioning suicidal plans

 - Withdrawing from friends and family and spending more time alone

-These evidence-based therapies allow their issues to be safely discussed their issues.
+Evidence-based therapies like CBT allow issues to be safely discussed with a mental health professional.